HannonUNI/CTF-Writeups/BXMCTF/Rev3/writeup.md

 what does it do in a nutshell?

-it does complex mathematical operations on two arrays of 300,000 numbers, then checks if output matches the verification key, if it does, it prints the flag. you can simply run it but it would take forever to finish (300,00^2) operations😳😳, so we need to optimize it, or figure out a way to get the flag manually without running it, or both in a way.
+it does complex mathematical operations on two arrays of 300,000 numbers, then checks if output matches the verification key, if it does, it prints the flag. you can simply run it but it would take forever to finish (300,00^2) operations😳😳, so we need to optimize it, or figure out a way to get the flag manually without running it, or both.

 so what it actually does is the `fft convolution algorithm`, which is a way to multiply two polynomials in *`O(nlogn)`* time, but it does it in the naive *`O(n^2)`* time.